MaDHouSe79/mh-sellbooze/readme.md

 # MH Sell Booze
 - Just sell your booze that you find on your way.
-- We don't want it to throw away, but we what do we do with it?
+- We don't want it to throw away, but what we do we with it?
 - Now we can sell it, than this item is not useless anymore :P

 # Install